1. About bisoprolol

 - a lung disease or severe asthma

 It's usual to take bisoprolol once a day in the morning.

 Your doctor may advise you to take your first dose before bedtime as it can make you feel dizzy.

-If you don't feel dizzy after having the first dose, take bisoprolol in the morning.
+If you do not feel dizzy after having the first dose, take bisoprolol in the morning.

 Take bisoprolol even if you feel well, as you'll still be getting the benefits of the medicine.

 Your dose depends on why you need the medicine.

 For high blood pressure or angina, you'll usually start on 5mg to 10mg once a day.
 If this dose isn't working well enough (your blood pressure doesn't go down enough, or your angina keeps happening), your doctor may increase it up to 20mg.

 For heart failure, you'll usually start at a low dose of 1.25mg a day and increase gradually up to 10mg a day.
 The dose is usually increased slowly over a few months.